 cPanel to cPanel Migration

-EdbMails IMAP migration tool provides a secure method to transfer emails between cPanel servers.
-It maintains the mailbox structure and folder hierarchy during the migration.
-The tool uses trusted security protocols to protect your data and minimize the risk of loss, corruption, or downtime.
+The EdbMails IMAP migration tool provides a reliable and secure way to transfer emails between cPanel servers while preserving the complete mailbox structure and folder hierarchy.
+It applies industry-standard security protocols to safeguard your data throughout the process, reducing the chances of data loss, corruption, or service disruption.

 With support for incremental migration, EdbMails ensures that only new and updated emails are transferred during repeated operations, preventing duplicate items and reducing bandwidth usage.
 Its intuitive interface and automation features make it an ideal choice for both small and large-scale cPanel email migrations.